annetroop/data-engineering/SETUP.markdown

 Comments:
 --------
 R is a scripting language normally run from an interpreter, and does not really come with a web front end, so I just read the file in from disk rather than importing via a form.
 I hope this is OK.
 I also hard-coded both paths and database credentials.
 Why?
 This is an interpreted language.
 Changing the values within the file is just as easy as passing them on a command line.
-My take was, if it's devops that's converting files, and we're only going to be doing it a limited number of times, I'd just edit and run the script and it would be OK that it didn't have a nice front end.
+My take was, if it's our group that's converting files, and we're only going to be doing it a limited number of times, I'd just edit and run the script and it would be OK that it didn't have a nice front end.

 Installation of software:
 -------------------------

-You will need both mySQL and R.  I did this on Windows, so my instructions focus on Windows, but they are available on Linux and Mac as well.
+You will need both mySQL and R.  I did this on Windows, so my instructions focus on Windows, but the software is available on Linux and Mac as well.

 Download MySQL from:
 http://dev.mysql.com/downloads/installer/